-- decreased performance
+- Decreased performance

-- · loss of coordination
+- Loss of coordination

-- prolonged recovery
+- Prolonged recovery

-- elevated morning heart rate
+- Elevated morning heart rate

+- Elevated resting blood pressure

-- headaches
+- Headaches

-- loss of appetite
+- Loss of appetite

-- muscle soreness/tenderness
+- Muscle soreness/tenderness

-- gastrointestinal disturbances
+- Gastrointestinal disturbances

-- decreased ability to ward off infection
+- Decreased ability to ward off infection

+- · Increased incidence of musculoskeletal injuries

+- Disturbed sleep patterns

 Keep in mind that not all of the signs of overtraining are physical.
 Much like regular exercise has a positive effect on mood and stress levels, too much exercise can do just the opposite, leaving the exerciser irritable and depressed, particularly as the quality of the workouts declines.
-Psychological and emotional signs of overtraining include depression, apathy, difficulty concentrating, emotional sensitivity and reduced self-esteem
+Psychological and emotional signs of overtraining include depression, apathy, difficulty concentrating, emotional sensitivity and reduced self-esteem.